-Diet Guidelines for Lung Yin Deficiency The Yin of the body is considered in Traditional Chinese Medicine (TCM for short) as the aspect of the body that nourishes and moistens.
-A diagnosis of Lung Yin deficiency means that this aspect of the Lung organ network is compromised.
-To address this, a diet that is nutrient rich and building is recommended.
-In general it is best to eat foods that are lightly cooked to ensure that nutrients are preserved and are more readily digested and absorbed.
+Diet Guidelines for Stomach Yin Deficiency

+Digestion in TCM is viewed metaphorically like a pot of soup sitting on a fire.
+Stomach Yin is considered to be the pot that holds the ingested foods.
+It is also involved in allowing the body to extract nourishment from the food.
+To prevent Yin deficiency it is best to consume fresh foods that are slightly cooked.
+Food that is lightly prepared helps to ensures that nutrients are preserved and are more readily digested and absorbed.
 General dietary recommendations to prevent deficiency include eating smaller meals more frequently and enjoying meals by sitting down to relax while you eat and chewing thoroughly to savor flavors.

 Meals should consist largely of easily digested complex carbohydrates like grains and starchy root vegetables, roughly 40% of your diet.
-About 40% of the diet should be comprised of cooked vegetables.
-Proteins should comprise only 10 - 20% of the diet, with a focus on high quality.
-The diet should also include plenty of fluids, especially in the form of soups.
+Another 40% of the diet should be comprised of cooked vegetables.
+Proteins should comprise only 10 - 20% of the diet, with a focus on high quality choices.
+The diet should also include plenty of fluids, especially in the form of soups, and avoid overly spicy, hot dishes.

 Below is a list of recommended foods.
 You should not limit your diet to only these foods.
 Instead follow the guidelines above of the optimum ratios of carbohydrates, vegetables and proteins, and add the recommended foods from the list below within your meals.
 Where ever possible choose organically grown foods.

-Specific foods for Lung Yin deficiency wheat, oats, rice, millet, barley aduki beans, black beans, mung beans, pine nuts, eggs, dairy in moderate amounts, sheep's milk, yogurt, tempeh, nuts & seeds, tofu pork, chicken, Chinese black boned chicken, duck, duck eggs, pigeon, pigeon eggs, goose, bird's nest soup spanish mackerel, sardines, oysters, mussels, clams, cuttlefish, squid zucchini, squash, potatoes, sweet potatoes, melons, string beans, beets, button mushrooms, wood ear mushrooms, tremella mushrooms apples, banana, mulberries, mango, coconut, peaches, apricots apples, banana, mulberries, mango, coconut, peaches, apricots olive oil, flaxseed oil, almond oil kelp, spirulina keip, spiruima
+Specific foods for Stomach Yin deficiency

+wheat, oats, rice, millet, barley pork, chicken, eggs, Chinese black boned chicken, duck, pigeon, goose eggs, dairy in moderate amounts, yogurt, sheep's milk, pigeon eggs, tofu, tempeh, nuts & seeds, slippery elm bark spanish mackerel, sardines, oysters, mussels, clams, cuttlefish, squid, kelp, spirulina zucchini, squash, potatoes, sweet potatoes, melons, string beans, beets, button mushrooms, wood ear mushrooms, tremella mushrooms, tomatoes aduki beans, black beans, mung beans, apples, banana, mulberries, mango, coconut, peaches, plums olive oil, flaxseed oil, almond oil chilies, cinnamon, garlic, ginger, onions, shallots, leeks, basil, cloves, wasabi coffee, vinegar, pickles, tea lamb, shrimp, prawns, veal citrus fruits cigarettes, alcohol, recreational stimulants
-Foods to restrict or avoid

-chilies, cinnamon, garlic, ginger, onions, shallots, leeks, basil, cloves, wasabi coffee, vinegar, pickles, tea lamb, shrimp, prawns, veal citrus fruits cigarettes, alcohol, recreational stimulants

-References: